axiom-org/axboard/src/README.md

 `content` - the text content of the comment

+`post` - the id of the Post this comment is beneath

-`parent` - the id of the Post object this comment is on
+`parent` - the id of the Comment object this comment is on, if it isn't directly on a post

 ### Vote